JinZihang/NTU-MA4825-GammaGo/README.md

 # Overview

 ### Highlights

 ### Issues
+- When motors overheat, their strength are not enough
+- Image recognition does not work well consistently for a very reflective board surface

 ### Future Development
 - **Mechanical**
+  - Use gear set to reduce the torque required from motors
-  - Use stronger motors and 3D printing materials
+  - Use stronger motors and 3D-printing materials
-  - The stones feeder could be improved and ensure only one piece drop a time and place horizontally.
+  - Improve the stone feeder
 - **Software**
-  - Improve contour and corner detection to make image recognition work stably on reflective board surfaces.
+  - Improve image recognition for reflective board sufaces
 - **Control**
-  - Correct stones that offset too much.
-  - Clean the board after finishing a game.
+  - Clean the board after a game completes
-  - Replay past games.
+  - Replay past games
 - **Others**
-  - Display visible signs when a game ends.
+  - Display visible signs when a game ends

 # Steps to Set Up the Project